Canon SX730 vs Sony ZV-1

 It is notable that the ZV-1 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The SX730 does not feature such a mic input.

 The ZV-1 is a recent model that features in the current product line-up of Sony.
-In contrast, the SX730 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the SX730 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the SX730 was succeeded by the Canon SX730 HS.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the SX730 and ZV-1 can be found, respectively, in the Canon SX730 Manual (free pdf) or the online Sony ZV-1 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon SX730 or the Sony ZV-1 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.